-You can now exercise alone, with members of your household, or with up to 5 other people from outside your household.
-Up to two households are permitted to gather in groups of more than 6 people indoors or outdoors, provided members of different households can follow social distancing guidelines.
-Otherwise, gatherings of more than 6 people indoors or outdoors continue not to be permitted, unless this is essential for work purposes.
+You can now exercise alone, with up to 5 other people from outside your household.
+Gatherings of more than 6 people indoors or outdoors continue not to be permitted, unless this is essential for work purposes.

 Single adult households are now able to form a support bubble with one other household.
 For the purposes of this guidance, all references to ‘households’ also include their support bubble.

 Social distancing guidelines should be followed between people from different households wherever possible.
 This means a distance of 2m between people from different households, or 1m plus mitigations (such as face coverings or avoiding face-to-face contact) where 2m is not possible.

 Check in advance if the facilities you want to use have reopened.